Aside from squirrels and chipmunks, grackles and starlings, or bully birds, are the next least welcome at bird feeders.

 So how do you control these bully birds at your feeders?

 1. Food.
 Remove the food that they love and replace with food they don't.
 For starlings, if you have them on their own, moving to striped sunflower birdseed can help.
 Starlings don't have the beak power to crack these larger sunflower kernels open.
-Black oil sunflower seed in the shell can be tricky for them too, but it seems that the starlings are starting to adapt to this smaller sunflower kernal and can pop them open.
+Black oil sunflower seed in the shell can be tricky for them too, but it seems that the starlings are starting to adapt to this smaller sunflower kernel and can pop them open.
 Safflower is also helpful if you have both starling and grackles.
 Neither like the taste of safflower.
 Nyjer also tends to be too small for them to be bothered with.
 This would be the time to move to a feeder with safflower (on its own) and a nyjer feeder plus...

 2. Caged feeders.
 Most caged feeders will prevent these larger bully birds from accessing your seed and suet.
 Some will just make them work a heck of a lot harder.
 You can continue to feedThe Right Stuff in the caged feeder.
-Just ask us which ones work best or check out our selection here.
+Just ask us which ones work best or check outour selection here.

 3. Some people like the brome Squirrel Buster Feeders for keeping out grackles and starlings.
 Weights in the form of washers need to be added to make this work, and in my mind seems to be more work than is worth it.
 By the time you've sussed the appropriate weight to keep out the bully birds, you've also prevented blue jays and potentially other birds with similar weights to not bother coming by.